QuickWrite/KotlinJsonParser/README.md

 - List
 - Map

+## More information
+If you want to know more about the project and how it works, check out the [wiki](https://github.com/QuickWrite/KotlinJsonParser/wiki).

+Or otherwise just check out the source code. :smile:

 ## License
 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.